codyfoss/jQuery-Page-Zoom/README.md

 ## License

 This library is being provided as is under an MIT license.
-See LICENSE.txt for the details of that.
+See LICENSE-MIT.txt for the details of that.